By: Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

 1. Put Time in Perspective.

 Remember that this time of the year is short-lived.
 You will get through it.
 You can do anything for a minute, right?
 When tension is high, press “pause” to breathe and think about the fact that “this too shall pass.”
-There is a beginning, middle and end to everything—including stressful fall situations and COVID-19.
+There is a beginning, middle and end to everything—including stressful fall situations.

 2. Know Yourself.